wojo/mtools/README.md

 License: GPLv3

 Pre-Requisites:
-- Python 2.6 or 2.7 (Python 3 is not supported)
+- Python 2.6 or 2.7 (Python 3 support is partial for btmon3.py thanks to BenK22)
 - python-serial (required for serial connections)
 - python-mysqldb (required if saving to mysql database)
 - python-sqlite3 (required if saving to sqlite database)